The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Phase diagram of the dynamical systems

 \section{Phase diagram of the dynamical systems}

 In this part, we set $\gamma=D=1$ and we focus our analysis on the case where both species have the same averaged density $\rho_0^1=\rho_0^2$.
-We then perform an exploration of the phase diagram of \eref{eq:hydro_stop_go_2} in the $\beta$-$\beta_a$ plane and distinguish two different cases: the non-motile one where $v=0$ and the self-propelled one where $v\neq 0$.
+We then perform an exploration of the phase diagram of \eref{eq:hydro_NR_and_R_non_fluct} in the $\beta$-$\beta_a$ plane and distinguish two different cases: the non-motile one where $v=0$ and the self-propelled one where $v\neq 0$, whose analysis is reported below.